 While Minaj told listeners yesterday on her Queens radio show that the couple had obtained a marriage certificate, the relationship has been steeped in controversy since its early stages.
-After rumors of the couple began to swirl, it was revealed that Perry was a registered sex offender in New York.
+After rumors of the couple began to swirl, it was revealed that Petty was a registered sex offender in New York.
 When he was 16, he was convicted of using a "sharp object" to force sexual intercourse with a 16-year-old girl.
 To quell the growing backlash, Minaj took to Instagram and said the charges had been trumped up.
 "He was 15, she was 16...in a relationship.
 Y'all can't run my life," she wrote.
 Palmer noted that this response wasn't "the first time Minaj had defended a sex offender," saying Minaj also supported her older brother, Jelani Maraj, when he was accused of sexual assault back in 2017.
 Maraj was ultimately found guilty of repeatedly raping his 11-year-old stepdaughter.
 Minaj denied that she ever supported her brother during his trial and said she was prepared to sue Palmer for defamation.

 While Palmer may have misspoken, Minaj's stance on sexual abuse and domestic violence has historically been murky.
-Minaj's brief Instagram rebuttal to the backlash against Perry is no doubt problematic, as it loosely implies that since the victim and Perry were dating, her claims of rape are somehow invalid or "trumped up."
+Minaj's brief Instagram rebuttal to the backlash against Petty is no doubt problematic, as it loosely implies that since the victim and Petty were dating, her claims of rape are somehow invalid or "trumped up."
 Minaj claims not to have supported her brother during his trial but was known to have allegedly wrote to him on Instagram, "I love you more than you will ever know."

 She was also spotted visiting him in prison, though Minaj claims she only did so to support her mother.
 Minaj's mother believes Maraj to be innocent.
 "We have the affidavits to prove that [the jury] was busy talking about his sister [outside the courtroom.]
 If his sister didn't show up that means he was guilty," she said in an interview with Hip Hop Hood Report.
 "They totally ignored the evidence that there was no evidence to prove this man guilty."
 A juror misconduct inquiry was opened in October of 2018, although Nassau's DA office has stood firmly by the conviction.
 DNA evidence found on the victim's pajamas matched Maraj's and the victim's 10-year-old brother took the stand to graphically describe, under oath, what he saw when he allegedly walked in on the 40-year-old raping his sister.
 Maraj's attorney, John Labau, said he agreed that he doesn't believe there is enough evidence to convict his client, but noted, "Do I think maybe something happened?
 Probably."